SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 We align these variables to a common grid in order to create the discrete instances needed for model training and evaluation.
 More specifically, we create "neighborhoods" [@manski_diversified_2024] of geographically proximate fields paired with climate data through 4 character^[We also evaluate alternative neighborhood sizes in supplemental materials.] geohashing [@niemeyer_geohashorg_2008], defining small populations in a grid of cells roughly 28 by 20 kilometers for use within statistical tests [@haugen_geohash_2020].
 Having created these spatial groups, we model against observed deviations from yield expectations which YP defines through historic yield ($y_{expected}$).
 This creates a distribution of changes or "yield deltas" which we summarize as neighborhood-level means and standard deviations, helping ensure dimensionality is appropriate for the size of the input dataset.
 Finally, we similarly describe climate variable deltas as min, max, mean and standard deviation per month.

 ## Regression
 With these data in mind, we next build predictive models for use in simulations of future insurance outcomes.
-Using machine learning per @leng_predicting_2020, we build regressors by fitting ($f$) neighborhood-level climate variables ($C$) and year ($x$) against z-normalized yield deltas [@kim_investigating_2024].
+Using machine learning per @leng_predicting_2020, we build regressors ($f$) by fitting neighborhood-level climate variables ($C$) and year ($x$) against neighborhood-level mean and standard deviation of yield changes [@kim_investigating_2024].

 $y_{\Delta\%}(x) = \frac{y_{actual} - y_{expected}}{y_{expected}} = \frac{y_{\Delta}}{y_{\mu-historic}} = f(C, x, z_{\mu-historic}, z_{\sigma-historic})$

 For $f$, we use feed forward artificial neural networks [@baheti_essential_2021] as they support:

-- Multi-variable output [@brownlee_deep_2020], helpful as we need to predict both future neighborhood mean and standard deviation together.
+- Multi-variable output [@brownlee_deep_2020], helpful as we need to predict both mean and standard deviation.
 - Out-of-sample range estimation [@mwiti_random_2023], important as warming may incur growing conditions outside the historical conditions seen in the input domain.

 Many different kinds of neural network structures and configurations could meet these criteria.
 Therefore, we try various combinations of "hyper-parameters" in a grid search sweep [@joseph_grid_2018].